malikiborneo/dicoding-ds-airquality/README.md

 - The dataset used for this analysis is included in the project repository.
 - A detailed Python notebook (`maliki-dicoding-ds-airquality.ipynb`) containing the data analysis and visualizations is also provided.
 ---
+### P.S.

+Since Dicoding recommended creating the good and tidy folder structures, as `dashboard.py` in `dashboard` folder, then the deployment for Streamlit App affected.

+That was why I put the `requirements.txt` in the `dashboard` folder as well.
+---

 ## About Me